HomecareHomebase/azure-bake/ingredient/ingredient-property-service/README.md

 Behavior:

-* The secret **name** is derived from the account name and is **environment/region independent** (the `dev`/`prd` prefix and any region code are stripped), so every consumer of the same account - and any rotation automation - agree on a single name such as `stexpl-connectionstring`.
-  You may still supply an explicit `name` to override this.
+* The secret **name** is derived from the account name and is **environment independent** (the `dev`/`prd` prefix is stripped), so every consumer of the same account - and any rotation automation - agree on a single name such as `stexpl-connectionstring`.
+Any **region code in the account name is retained**, so per-region accounts (e.g. active/active or active/passive) map to **distinct** secrets (`euscosmsexpl-connectionstring`, `wuscosmsexpl-connectionstring`) rather than colliding on one.
+You may still supply an explicit `name` to override the derived name - for example to converge a single globally-distributed account onto one region-independent name.
 * Because it is a `seed`, once the secret exists the operation is a **no-op** - the key is never re-read and an existing value (for example one managed by a rotation process) is never overwritten.
 The first deployment seeds it; later deployments, including those of other